StatRock/eips/Readme.md

 * src - contains rendering instructions as well as the logic for generation of the Advancements pages

-* target - contains compiled
+* target - would contain compiled clojure stuff.

 * templates - contains the Selmer templates used to render various parts of the website.
 Common, shared content can be found in these templates.